ClayMack/Election_Analysis/README.md

 ## Challenge Overview
-The challege assignment was to add an analysis of the data on the level.
+The challege assignment was to add an analysis of the data on the county level.
 The county results needed to include:
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
 - The county with the highest turnout